Florida truck accident attorneys

 Non-economic

-You’ll need a skilled Florida truck accident attorney to prove your non-economic damages.
-Pain and suffering, emotional trauma, and loss of quality of life are part of these damages.
-You can’t produce receipts that show these kinds of losses.
-At Lytal, Reiter, Smith, Ivey & Fronrath, our attorneys have a great deal of experience proving non-economic damages.
+You’ll need a skilled Florida truck accident lawyer to prove your non-economic damages, which include pain and suffering, emotional trauma, and loss of quality of life.
+You can’t produce receipts showing these kinds of losses.
+At Lytal, Reiter, Smith, Ivey & Fronrath, our attorneys have extensive experience proving non-economic damages.

-We fight trucking insurance companies to get you full compensation
+We fight trucking insurance companies to get you total compensation

 All personal injury cases can be complex, but truck accidents are among the most complicated.
 The reason is there could potentially be many different liable parties.
 The truck driver may have lost control due to fatigue, the brakes might have been defective, or the trucking company might have failed to ensure the truck was properly serviced and maintained.

-How your Florida truck accident lawyer will prove liability
+How can your Florida truck accident lawyer prove liability?

-A Florida truck accident lawyer with Lytal, Reiter, Smith, Ivey & Fronrath will investigate to find out all the parties you may be able to sue.
-We can obtain evidence – such as truck driver phone records, logbooks, “black box” data, and surveillance camera footage.
-These can all prove liability for each party that contributed to the accident.
+A Florida truck accident lawyer with Lytal, Reiter, Smith, Ivey & Fronrath will investigate to determine all the parties you may be able to sue.
+We can obtain evidence such as truck driver phone records, logbooks, “black box” data, and surveillance camera footage to prove liability for each party that contributed to the accident.

-Length of time you can expect your claim to settle
+What is the length of time you can expect your claim to settle?

 You’ve no doubt heard of “black boxes” as they pertain to airplanes, but commercial trucks have similar devices.
 These record critical data, such as whether or not the driver hit the brakes and how fast the truck was going.
 An attorney can obtain that data to support your case.